JoyAda123/alx-system_engineering-devops/0x00-shell_basics/README.md

-Thses are the commands in the scripts and what they do,they will be updated later
+These are the commands in the scripts and what they do,they will be updated later